WELCOME

 MEASLES, MUMPS AND RUBELLA (MMR) VACCINE

 The first shot is when your child is 12 to 15 months old and the second at age 4 to 6 years.
-These three diseases are nearly gone from the U.S., but not from Europe.
-However, they will come back if children are not fully vaccinated.
-The French schedule requires the second MMR shot at an earlier time, between 18 and 24 months.
+The French schedule requires the second MMR shot at an earlier time, between 16-18 months.

 DIPHTHERIA, TETANUS AND PERTUSSIS (DTaP) VACCINE

-In 2013 the USA recommends that adult women receive a pertussis booster with every pregnancy.
-2013 French recommendations are pending.
+France and the USA recommend that adult women receive a pertussis booster with every pregnancy.

 HEAMOPHILUS INFLUENZAE TYPE b (Hib) VACCINE